7.5 Mental health

 Improving the mental health of young people

-Young people were involved in the discussion about mental health in discussion within the Structured Dialogue with youth.
+Young people were involved in the Round table on the topic: Wellbeing at school and in organizations for children and youth within the Structured Dialogue with youth

 On the 20th of December 2019, the Ministry for Health announced a new Programme to support the development of new services in the field of care provided by the multidisciplinary teams of mental health for children and adolescents as a part of the Psychiatric care reform.